llm-d-incubation/llm-d-infra/quickstart/examples/pd-disaggregation/gke.md

 ## Verifying the installation

-1. First lets check that all three charts were deployed successfully to our `llm-d-pd` namespace:
+1. First lets check that all three charts were deployed successfully to our chosen namespace:

     ```bash
     $ helm list -n ${NAMESPACE}